 Leaders of Promise formerly called Emerging Leaders.
 Program history.
-The program was successfully operated as pilot all year round before and after-school enrichment program for low income students 6-18 years of age at the Hanford Longfield Center in 2011.
-Offering free tutoring classes, sports, art and crafts and leadership classes to help engage students into intellectual thoughts about oneself, culture, arts and community.
+The program was successfully operated as pilot all year round before and after-school enrichment program for low-income students 6-18 years of age at the Hanford Longfield Center in 2011.
+Offering free tutoring classes, sports, art and crafts and leadership classes to help engage students with intellectual thoughts about oneself, culture, arts, and community.
 The program focus on making every attempt to help students find peaceful solutions to problems utilizing both biblical and universal principles.
 Our activities are unique to the individual needs of students.
-Our outreach program Operation Chance offers jobs training, help with resume, mock interviews and counseling.
+Our outreach program Operation Chance offers jobs training, help with a resume, mock interviews, and counseling.

 "A child's mind is a terrible thing to leave idle"

 In 2014 we have teamed up with several organizations and corporations such as Edison International to offer a summer enrichment programs for middle school to college students in CA Kings County.
 Students were offered an opportunity to build upon their academic skills in the area of science, technology, engineering and math known as (STEM) under President Obama 2014 STEM initiative.
 We provided free meals for those 18 and under.
 Our programs included physical exercise, recreation, and educational activities.
 The learning in summer enrichment program took place in both an indoor and outdoor setting which could be transferred into the classroom.
 Our curriculum helped students retained what was learned during the school year.
 Provided assistance to students that were struggling in certain areas of academics.
 The days for the Summer STEM Enrichment Program are Monday-Friday from 9:00 AM - 1:00 PM.

 Arts and music

 Clubs … and more!

 Co-Opt by Hunger Free America Inc. and IFP Management sponsored by Edison International and partners